simeononsecurity/simeononsecurity.ch/content/tools/index.en.md

 ## Password Tools

+This section provides tools related to password management and security.
 ### [Password Strength Checker](/password-checker)
 Check the strength of your passwords with our Password Strength Checker tool.
 Ensure your passwords are secure and protect your online accounts.

 ## Data Tools

+This section offers tools for handling and manipulating data.

 ### [String Hash Calculator](/hash-calculator)
 Enhance cybersecurity with our Hash Calculator tool, calculating MD5, SHA-1, and SHA-256 hash values to verify file integrity.